molgenis/molgenis/molgenis-compute-core/README.md

 See [WHERE?] for pre-configured modules to use.

-### Standard error logging
+### Standard fail logging
-Finally we also provide standard error logging methods which MOLGENIS will pick-up in monitoring:
+Many commandline tools don't use out and error streams properly.
+Therefore, we also provide standard 'fail' logging methods which MOLGENIS will pick-up in monitoring.

 	#put patricks examples here